jeffsturm4nn/dio-dino-game/README.md

-# Dio Dino Game
+# Dino Game
-Dino game for Digital Innovation One Lesson, using only JS, HTML and CSS
+Clone of the offline Dino game from Google Chrome for a DIO bootcamp.

 ![screenshot](example.png?raw=true "screenshot")